JasonKessler/scattertext/README.md

 so that they don't overlap with other labels or points.

 Below is an example of using Scattertext to create visualize terms used in 2012 American political conventions.
-The 2,000 most party-associated unigrams are displayed as points in the scatter plot.
+The 2,000 most party-associated uni grams are displayed as points in the scatter plot.
 Their x- and y- axes are the dense ranks of their usage by Republican and Democratic speakers respectively.